A SIMPLE HERSTORY

 A Simple Herstory is as much about these women, who have been locked inside “his story,” as it is about liberating complicated biographies from their deceptively tidy packages.
 It's the story of real human beings, free from the tropes and agendas that reduce complex figures to cartoons.
 (Or is it?)
 In order to win, does a woman have to be a perfect candidate?
 To earn our reverence, must her story be sweet and neat?

-This is an eight-part scripted podcast season that you'll want to devour in one gulp.
+This is an eight-part, award-winning, scripted podcast season that you'll want to devour in one gulp.
 Once it builds momentum, it's hard to stop.
 The total running time is approximately 2 hours, 40 minutes.

 A Simple Herstory is as much about these women, who have been locked inside “his story,” as it is about liberating complicated biographies from their deceptively tidy packages.
 It's the story of real human beings, free from the tropes and agendas that reduce complex figures to cartoons.
 (Or is it?)
 In order to win, does a woman have to be a perfect candidate?
 To earn our reverence, must her story be sweet and neat?

-This is an eight-part scripted podcast season that you'll want to devour in one gulp.
+This is an eight-part, award-winning, scripted podcast season that you'll want to devour in one gulp.
 Once it builds momentum, it's hard to stop.
 The total running time is 2 hours, 40 minutes.

 A Simple Herstory · Victoria Woodhull - Teaser